News and Updates

 Sunday, October 28 Town Square 's 15th Annual Greenpoint Children's Halloween Parade, Spooktacular Party . at 176 Java Street Brooklyn. for more information visit https://www.townsquareinc.com/

 Saturday, October 27, 2018 Town Square - School Fest from 12-4 pm at John Ericsson Middle School 126 (424 Leonard Street, Brooklyn NY) for more information visit https://www.townsquareinc.com/

 94th Precinct Community Council Meeting : 7 PM 1st Wednesday excluding July, August & December .
 St. John's Lutheran Church, 155 Milton Street, Greenpoint

 On July 1, 2017 Greenpoint Library closed for rebuild.
-The new Greenpoint Library & Environmental Education Center is expected to open at the end of 2018.
+The new Greenpoint Library & Environmental Education Center is expected to open in 2019.
 All Greenpoint Library holds will be available for pickup at Leonard Library starting July 3, 2017.
 Bookmobile service will be provided near Greenpoint Library on Tuesdays and Thursdays from 11am to 4pm.

 Home of the First Polish Dual Language Program

 For questions, contact Ms. Deise Kowalski, Parent Coordinator, email@example.com